Netflix’s expense policy isn’t what you expect, but it works

 Similarly, Basecamp (which gave their employees the freedom of a no-red-tape expense policy), had just one case that was worth digging into from their 100+ employees.
 And guess what?
 The employee involved in the one case stayed working there afterwards, according to their co-founder Jason Fried.

-At Google, which employs nearly 175,000 people worldwide, things are harder to dig into on a case-by-case basis.
+At Google, which employs more than 180,000 people worldwide, things are harder to dig into on a case-by-case basis.
 This is why they had to find a way to give employees trust and freedom, but at the same time let them know what is deemed acceptable by the company.

 At last, the tools are here to do expenses better